googlearchive/firebase-util/README.md

-# FirebaseJoin
+# Firebase Join Utils

 Sync to multiple Firebase paths and seamlessly merge the data into a single object.
 You can use all your favorite Firbebase methods (on, once, set, etc) normally.
 The merged data is distributed back to the responsible paths during set/update/remove ops.

-An instance of this class can be used anywhere a normal Firebase reference would work, including [angularFire](http://angularfire.com/).
+A JoinedRecord can be used anywhere a normal Firebase reference would work, including [angularFire](http://angularfire.com/).

  - [Usage](#usage)
     - [Setup](#setup)